 Introduction

-The ‘warm dense matter’ (WDM) regime resides in an important, and theoretically interesting middle-ground between conditions typical of high-pressure studies in condensed matter physics and those instead of great interest to contemporary plasma physics, where atoms are fully ionized.
+The ‘warm dense matter’ (WDM) regime resides in an important and theoretically interesting middle-ground between conditions typical of high-pressure studies in condensed matter physics and those instead of great interest to contemporary plasma physics, where atoms are fully ionized.
 WDM is defined by partial ionization, solid-like or higher densities, substantial Fermi degeneracy (T≤ EF), and values for the plasma coupling parameter Γ of order unity or larger. (cite doi:10.1088/0741-3335/47/12B/S31 and others).
 Beyond intrinsic interest in understanding this exotic physical regime, the collective properties of WDM—such as its equations of state (EOS), opacities, and viscosities—are of fundamental importance in geophysics, planetary and stellar astrophysics, and inertial confinement fusion (ICF). (cites) Validating models of WDM requires pushing existing analytical and ab initio theoretical frameworks beyond their presently-demonstrated ranges of applicability.
 The bootstrapping of WDM models thus demands good empirical constraints.

 WDM, however, presents unique practical challenges.
 While some obvious difficulties accrue from the details of how this transient state of matter is actually created, hard problems arise from the question of experimental diagnostics.
 Specifically, the high opacity of dense, partially-ionized matter renders ineffective the well-developed suite of optical-wavelength tools that are regularly used to obtain detailed microscopic information for low density plasmas.
 The community has therefore turned to x-ray wavelength diagnostics, each of which has a different connection to microscopic observables of interest.
 X-ray absorption spectroscopy interrogates the unoccupied electronic density of states, x-ray fluorescence informs us about semi-core and core-level occupancies of the ions, and elastic and inelastic x-ray scattering characterize the real-space charge density and momentum-space distribution functions, respectively.